moward98/ML-page/README.md

 ## Project 3: Probabilistic Occupancy Grid Generation from LiDAR Data

 In this project, I was given LiDAR sensor readings, with which I converted into a Probabilistic Occupancy Grid.
 This involved converting the data from spherical coordinates, to a Cartesian coordinate space, creating a logodds occupancy grid, and then converting said grid into the Probabilistic Occupancy Grid.
+The following image is a visual representation of the LiDAR Scanner (black) with a point cloud of its readings (red)

 <p align="center">
   <img src="https://github.com/moward98/moward98.github.io/blob/main/media/ScannerReadings.PNG" />
-  <figcaption aling="center">Caption goes here</figcaption>
 </p>

-<center>This image is a visual representation of the LiDAR Scanner (black) with a point cloud of its readings (red)</center>

 You can use the [editor on GitHub](https://github.com/moward98/moward98.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.